lennyleadership/zhichang/content/docs/01 Interview Experience/02 Health Canada Chemist/02 Interview/Respectful_diversity_healthCanada.md

 [General] Respect, be open-minded.

 **Revisit**
 [2022.09.29] (firstly I do problem solving part).
 I want to work with the colleague to solve the problem.
+I would get to know their perspective.
 I would want the colleague to explain interpretation from their perspective, and understand their point of views.
 I wish we would come to the agreement. (secondly I report to the supervisor).
 If it was not the case, I would bring it to the supervisor's attention.
 I would lay out the discrepancy of both observations and interpretations.

 **REFERENNCE**
 [Location: Health_Canada_interview-3.mp4]